SASS Mission Statement

 The Educational Opportunity Program is designed to improve student academic support of low-income, first generation and educationally disadvantaged students.
 EOP students can expect to receive comprehensive educational and academic support services.
 Guardian Scholars, our foster youth program, is also part of EOP.

 Peer Connections provides a variety of academic support through its mentoring, tutoring and workshops.
 Programs provided focus on holistic student development as well as content knowledge acquisition.
 Peer Connections serves all undergraduate students with priority emphasis on transitional students.
-Our peer educators can be found in three locations: SSC 600, Main Lobby in Clark Hall, and in Living Learning Center (LLC) Campus Village B.
+Our peer educators can be found in two locations: SSC 600, and the main lobby of Clark Hall.

 Student-Athlete Success Services